-amon Key welcomes Megumi Honami and Loren A. Seehase as Ass Megumi joins the firm's Business and Commercial Law, Real Estate, Immigration and Naturalization Practice Groups and Loren joins our Litinand Dispute Resolution Practice Group.
-Both are recent graduates of t University of Hawaii William S. Richardson School of Law, have previou called Hawaii home, and bring valuable skill sets to the firm.
+amon Key welcomes Megumi Honami and Loren A. Seehase as Associates.
+Megumi joins the firm's Business and Commercial Law, Real Estate, and Immigration and Naturalization Practice Groups and Loren joins our Litigation and Dispute Resolution Practice Group.
+Both are recent graduates of the University of Hawaii William S. Richardson School of Law, have previously called Hawaii home, and bring valuable skill sets to the firm.